-The likely success of his placement does hinge in part on Harry being able to settle and manage his daily life.
-Staff at his provision made themselves available to support, ensuring he understood the terms & conditions of his tenancy and the process for paying bills to access household necessities, such as electricity.
+The success of his placement will partly depend on Harry being able to settle and manage his daily life.
+Staff at his new home made themselves available to support, ensuring he understood the terms & conditions of his tenancy and the process for paying bills to access household necessities, such as electricity.

 Harry spent his last day moving out, setting up his home, and going out for dinner with a group of Family Care staff.
 It was a fitting end to his 3-year journey with us.

 He enjoyed reviewing those 3-years.
 All the highs and the lows, and reflecting on the progress he had made.
-Harry said he did not feel the move would have happened had he not received the level of support staff provided, which was a proud moment for us all.
+Harry said he did not feel the move would have happened without the level of support staff provided.
+This was an immensely proud moment for us all.

 We visited him over the next few weeks to ensure the transition process was completed in a time sensitive way.
-He needed some ongoing support and by offering staggered availability and verbal support whilst settling, he was able to feel less isolated or lonely.
+He needed some ongoing support and by offering staggered availability and verbal support whilst settling, he was able to feel less isolated.

 We invited Harry back to the home for visits and Sunday dinner.
 Being part of the home for so long should not mean all ties are cut immediately because of a placement change.

-For a vulnerable young adult with limited family support, sense of belonging, and trust issues, the long-term relationships made with staff and young people in the home impact on him.
+For a vulnerable young adult with limited family support, sense of belonging, and trust issues, the long-term relationships made in the home impact on him.

 Maintaining these connections helped Harry greatly.
 He knows that we will be there to offer emotional support or counsel if he needs it.